-- Yes, the medical school has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is not engaged in efforts to increase food and beverage sustainability. - 0 There are no sustainability guidelines for food and beverages.
+Yes, the medical school has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.

+There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The medical school is engaged in efforts to increase food and beverage sustainability.

+There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The medical school is not engaged in efforts to increase food and beverage sustainability.

+There are no sustainability guidelines for food and beverages.

-Score explanation: Dalhousie has a Sustainable and Healthy Food Framework developed in 2016.
-The framework sets the policy direction for sustainable food sourcing such as ethical considerations.
-Dalhousie also reports to STARS.
-Regarding supplies Dalhousie has sustainability embedded in the purchasing policy including criteria such as ethical considerations.
+Score explanation: Dalhousie has a updated Sustainable and Healthy Food Plan, 2022.
+The plan sets the policy direction for sustainable food sourcing such as ethical considerations.
+Dalhousie also reports to Sustainability Tracking, Assessments & Rating System (STARS).
+Regarding supplies, Dalhousie has sustainability embedded in the University Sustainability Policy including criteria such as ethical considerations.

 Menus change with the season to allow for increased local produce offerings year-round.
 Examples of strategies to incorporate local produce include hand cutting french fries from local potatoes in all four dining halls year-round and offering local apples only at all dining locations across campus.
 Food Services at Dalhousie sources food from many local farmers, growers and distributors.
 The list changes throughout the year depending on seasonality and availability.
 Aramark uses Keddy Brothers as a wholesale produce supplier because they are a Nova Scotian company that distributes local produce whenever possible.
 The Chef's Garden on Dalhousie's Agricultural Campus provides produce to the Agricultural Campus dining services and a portion of the produce used in Food Services on the Halifax Campus.
-It is a 1.1-acre plot that follows organic farming principles.
-In 2019 they produced 11,000 lbs of food total with approximately 20% to campus foodservice, 60% in direct sales to staff/students and 5% to Halifax campus foodservice, and balance (15%) to food bank, Maggie's Place and other local charities.

 Aramark has committed to a sustainable seafood policy that incorporates ocean health, ethical labour, transparency, and a renewable seafood industry.
 In addition to a purchasing policy, they commit to education and tracking of sustainable seafood purchases.
-The policy can be found here: http://www.aramark.com/files/seafood-principles-policy
+The policy can be found here.
 Fair trade tea and coffee are served at all dining halls and in all cafes and retail locations.
 Fair trade chocolate is also placed in vending machines.
+See here for more information about Aramark's Green Thread sustainability program.